P3 Tips Mobile App

 3 days ago

-The Campbellton RCMP Detachment is asking for the public's help following a break, enter and theft in the community.
+The Richibucto RCMP is asking for the public's help to locate a stolen car from the community.

-Anyone who witnessed suspicious activity, or has information that could help further the investigation is asked to contact the Campbellton RCMP Detachment at 506-789-6000.
-Information can also be provided anonymously through Crime Stoppers by calling 1-800-222-TIPS (8477), by downloading the secure P3 Mobile App, or by Secure Web Tips at www.crimenb.ca.
+If you have seen the car since the evening of May 8, or if you have information that could help further the investigation, please contact the Richibucto RCMP at 506-523-4611.
+Information can also be provided anonymously through Crime Stoppers at 1-800-222-TIPS (8477), by downloading the secure P3 Mobile App, or by Secure Web Tips at www.crimenb.ca.

 ...
 See MoreSee Less